-Join Vince Kotchian for an in-depth discussion in this video Volume, part of Everyday Math Fundamentals.
+Join Vince Kotchian for an in-depth discussion in this video Volume, part of Learning Everyday Math.

 - In this movie I'm gonna explain…how to use the concept of volume…to figure out how many gallons of water…you're going to need to fill a rectangular aquarium…and later to fill up a cylindrical hot tub.…So, let's say you just bought an aquarium…that is four feet long by two feet wide…by three feet high.…And let's say you need to get a certain number…of gallons of filtered water for this aquarium…and I'll give you a conversion here…to make it a little bit easier.…